Infineon/BlockchainSecurity2Go-Python-Library/examples/add-callback/README.md

     observer.stop(cardmonitor, cardobserver)

-Please dont forget to stop the monitoring since this can lead to issues with the reader if left open.
+Please do not forget to stop the monitoring since this can lead to issues with the reader if left open.

-Using the `add_callback(connect = connected, disconnect = disconnected)` function we are able to add the function `connected(self)` as a callback when a smarcard gets inserted and add the function `disconnected(self)` as a callback when a card gets removed:
+Using the `add_callback(connect = connected, disconnect = disconnected)` function we are able to add the function `connected(self)` as a callback when a smartcard gets inserted and add the function `disconnected(self)` as a callback when a card gets removed:

     def connected(self):
     ...